holly-cummins/holly-cummins.github.io/content/posts/2022-06-17--how-to-draw-part-ii/index.md

 _A traced sheep with a freehand wolf, 2022._

-I feel a bit sheepish about this, but who among us hasn't copied and pasted from stack overflow?
+I feel a bit sheepish about tracing, but who among us hasn't copied and pasted from stack overflow?
 And learned something in the process?
 Historically, artists were trained by copying old masters.
 Many still learn by copying, a practice Austin Kleon defends in _Steal Like An Artist_ and [blog posts](https://austinkleon.com/2018/02/08/copying-is-how-we-learn/).